Path integral formulation: Quantum action principle

 In quantum mechanics, as in classical mechanics, the Hamiltonian is the generator of time translations.
 This means that the state at a slightly later time differs from the state at the current time by the result of acting with the Hamiltonian operator (multiplied by the negative imaginary unit, −i).
 For states with a definite energy, this is a statement of the de Broglie relation between frequency and energy, and the general relation is consistent with that plus the superposition principle.

-The Hamiltonian in classical mechanics is derived from a Lagrangian, which is a more fundamental quantity relative to special relativity.
+The Hamiltonian in classical mechanics is derived from a Lagrangian, which is a more fundamental quantity in the context of special relativity.
 The Hamiltonian indicates how to march forward in time, but the time is different in different reference frames.
 The Lagrangian is a Lorentz scalar, while the Hamiltonian is the time component of a four-vector.
 So the Hamiltonian is different in different frames, and this type of symmetry is not apparent in the original formulation of quantum mechanics.

 The Hamiltonian is a function of the position and momentum at one time, and it determines the position and momentum a little later.
 The Lagrangian is a function of the position now and the position a little later (or, equivalently for infinitesimal time separations, it is a function of the position and velocity).
 The relation between the two is by a Legendre transformation, and the condition that determines the classical equations of motion (the Euler–Lagrange equations) is that the action has an extremum.